Why is homework important?

 At Key Stage 3 students will be set x 1 piece of homework per week in Maths, English, Science & MFL.
 They will be set x 1 piece of homework every two weeks in other subjects.
 Each piece of homework should take approximately 30 minutes to complete.

-At Key Stage 4 students will be set x 1 piece of homework per week for all subjects.
+At Key Stage 4 students will be set x 2 pieces of homework for Maths, English and each Science and x 1 piece of homework per week for all option subjects.
 Each piece of homework should take approximately 45 minutes to complete.

-Teachers may put homework they have set onto the SMHW website, along with any useful resources to help students complete their homework.
-Stuednts can log into SMHW using their personal username and password or by using the same log in details for school computers.
+Teachers may put homework they have set onto the Stachel One website, along with any useful resources to help students complete their homework.
+Students can log into Satchel One using their personal username and password or by using the same log in details for school computers.

 It is the students' responsibility to:

-2) Check SMHW for further information and resources
+1) Check Satchel One for further information and resources